Training and home games (including Summer Sixes)

 When do we decide?

-- Training – we aim to inspect pitches and determine whether fields need to be closed by 4pm.
+- Training – as best possible, we aim to inspect pitches and determine whether fields need to be closed by 4pm.

-- Home games – the fields are inspected at least two hours before the first game of the day.
+- Home games – the fields are inspected at least two hours before the first game of the day (this includes Summer Sixes).

 Fields may be closed in advance of these timeframes depending on field condition and forecast weather.